Latest Posts & Publications

 Without being too cocky I believe this is a substantial collection, possibly my best so far, and includes many poems that have been previously published, anthologised, or have won - or shortlisted in - local and international competitions.

 "This very lively collection contains a wide sweep of poems, many of them prize-winning, taking readers on a remarkable journey.
 Some look to the past, others to the future, but all are of their time: the reverberating now.
 The tone is contemporary and bold, while the poet’s sensibility tends to favour an eclectic inclusiveness.
-Uniformly, this wide-ranging and poetically inclusive collection demands to be enjoyed."
+Uniformly, this wide-ranging and poetically engaging collection demands to be enjoyed."

 I hope readers enjoy Poems Far and Wide.... just as much as I enjoyed putting it together.